NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Implementation Details

 \subsubsection{Symbolic Accuracy Evaluation Details}

 We applied the LLM-as-a-Judge framework to verify the symbolic equivalence between the submitted law and the ground-truth law, utilizing prompt engineering and few-shot demonstrations (details provided below).
 We evaluated the effectiveness of LLM-as-a-Judge across four LLMs using a human-labeled dataset of 120 pairs of equations (results shown in Table~\ref{tab:lm-judge-performance}).
 Based on performance and open-source accessibility, we ultimately selected Nemotron-ultra-253b for our experiments.
-From our experience, GPT-4.1 also achieves (almost) identical precision and results when serving as the judge model.
 We will publicly release the judge evaluation data to guarantee reproducibility.

 \begin{promptbox}[colback=black!5, colframe=white!40!black, title=LLM-as-a-Judge Prompt]{}

 \end{promptbox}

 \begin{promptbox}[colback=black!5, colframe=white!40!black, title=LLM-as-a-Judge Prompt (Few-shot Examples)]{}